rerun-io/rerun/examples/python/urdf_loader/README.md

 curl -OL https://github.com/rerun-io/rerun-loader-python-example-urdf/raw/main/example.urdf
 ```

-Then you can open the viewer and open the file using drag-and-drop or the open dialog, or you can open it directly from the terminal:
+Then you can open the Viewer and open the file using drag-and-drop or the open dialog, or you can open it directly from the terminal:

 ```bash
 rerun example.urdf